 Place a large non-stick pan over medium heat and add 1 tsp. olive oil.

 Add fish cakes to hot pan.
 If necessary, cook in batches to avoid crowding pan.
 Cook until browned and warm throughout, 3-4 minutes per side.

 Remove cakes from pan and set aside.
 Repeat with remaining cakes, adding oil as needed.

 In another mixing bowl, combine 1 Tbsp. lime juice, 1 Tbsp. olive oil, 2 tsp. lime zest, sugar, ¼ tsp. salt, and a pinch of pepper.

-Add arugula, pepitas, and tomato to bowl and toss together.
+Add arugula, pepitas, and tomato and toss together.

-Plate dish as pictured on front of card, with lime wedges on the side.
+Plate dish as pictured on front of card, squeezing lime wedges over to taste.
 Bon appétit!